 The Chevy crashed into the man on the bike and ran him over.
 The cyclist suffered very serious injuries and was taken to the local hospital for treatment.
 The doctors confirmed he suffered multiple head traumas during the accident.
 His condition at the time of this report was critical but stable condition.

 The driver of the Chevy was not injured.

 The police in Nassau County indicated that the Chevy had recently been tested for safety.
 The car’s brakes had also been tested recently.
 The police have not indicated what caused the Chevy driver to crash into the cyclist.

 The police investigation is still ongoing.
 Normally, one wouldn’t expect impairment to play a role in an accident that happens in the afternoon.
 Here, the police did not indicate if they are running toxicology reports or not.

 The man on the bicycle will likely have a legal claim against the other driver.

-If your loved one is injured in a bicycle accident in Long Island, call our office immediately.
+If your loved one is injured in a bicycle accident in New York State, call our office immediately.